Research with a global reach

 While UEA boasts world-leading research from the arts and sciences to social sciences and health, we have an enduring culture of working beyond subject and geographical boundaries.

-Our strategic research themes, ClimateUEA and CreativeUEA, bring together academics from across disciplines to explore new ideas, develop new research projects and work on solutions to key challenges.
+Our strategic research themes, ClimateUEA, CreativeUEA and HealthUEA, bring together academics from across disciplines to explore new ideas, develop new research projects and work on solutions to key challenges.
 We think without borders.

 Bring your research to life

 UEA is an excellent place to further your academic studies.